jean-rl/agents-micai-25/README.md

 2. Download a compatible model for local inference.
 We recommend: `qwen/qwen3-4b-thinking-2507` (This model offers a good balance between reasoning performance and resource efficiency.)

-3. Once the model is downloaded, ensure it is loaded and running before launching the notebooks.
+3. Once the model is downloaded, ensure it is loaded and running.

 # Contact